-Report on the Companies (Auditor' Report) Order, 2020,(the Order) issued in terms of section 143 (11) of the Companies Act, 2013('the Act') of Sadbhav Udaipur Highway Limited (Formerly known as Sadbhav Udaipur Highway Private Limited) ('the Company')
+Report on the Companies (Auditor' Report) Order, 2020, issued in terms of section 143 (11) of the Companies Act, 2013 ('the Act') of Sadbhav Udaipur Highway Limited ('the Company')

-To the best of our information and according to the explanations provided to us by the Company and the books of account and records examined by us in the normal course of audit, we state that:
+To the best of our information and according to the explanations provided to us by the Company and the books of accounts and records examined by us in the normal course of audit, we state that:

-- (i) The Company does not hold any property, plant and equipment, intangible assets, hence reporting under clause 3(i) of the Order is not applicable. - (ii) (a) The Company does not have any inventory during and at the year end and hence the reporting requirements of paragraph 3(ii)(a) of the Order are not applicable. (b) During any point of time of the year, the company has not been sanctioned working capital limits in excess of Rs.
+- (i) The Company does not have any property, plant and equipment and intangible assets.
+Hence reporting under clause 3(i) of the Order is not applicable. - (ii) (a) The Company does not have any inventory during and at the year ended March 31, 2023.
+Hence the reporting requirements of paragraph 3(ii)(a) of the Order is not applicable. - (b) During any point of time of the year, the Company has not been sanctioned working capital limits in excess of Rs.
 5 crores, in aggregate, from banks or financial institutions on the basis of security of current assets.
-Hence the reporting requirements of paragraph 3(ii)(b) of the Order are not applicable. - (iii) The Company has not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships or any other parties.
-The reporting requirements of paragraph 3 (iii)(a), (c), (d), (e) and (f) of the Order are not applicable. - (iv) The Company has not given loans, made investments or provided guarantees or security, attracting the provisions of sections 185 and 186 of the Act.
-Hence the reporting requirements of paragraph 3(iv) of the Order are not applicable. - (v) The Company has not accepted any deposits or deemed deposits within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of deposits) rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the order are not applicable and hence not commented upon. - (vi) We have broadly reviewed books of accounts maintained by the company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Act and are of the opinion that prima facie prescribed accounts and records have been maintained by the company in respect of construction activity. - (vii) (a) In our opinion, the Company is regular in depositing the undisputed statutory dues, including Goods and Service Tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Customs, duty of Excise, Value Added Tax, cess and other material statutory dues, as applicable, with appropriate authorities except that tax deducted at source was not regularly deposited during the year.
+Hence the reporting requirements of paragraph 3(ii)(b) of the Order are not applicable. - (iii) The Company has not made any investment in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships or any other parties during the year.
+Hence, the reporting requirements of paragraph 3 (iii) of the Order is not applicable. - (iv) The Company has not given loans, made investments or provided guarantees or security, attracting the provisions of sections 185 and 186 of the Act.
+Hence the reporting requirements of paragraph 3(iv) of the Order are not applicable. - (v) The Company has not accepted any deposits or deemed deposits within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of deposits) Rules, 2014 (as amended).
+Accordingly, the provisions of clause 3(v) of the order are not applicable and hence not commented upon.

-According to the information and explanations given to us, no undisputed amounts payable in respect of Goods and Service Tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Customs, duty of Excise, Value Added Tax, Cess and other material statutory dues were in arrears as at March 31, 2022 for a period of more than six months from the date they became payable except interest on Tax deducted at source amounting to INR 1.16 Million.
+- (vi) We have broadly reviewed the books of accounts maintained by the Company pursuant to the Rules made by the Central Government for the maintenance of cost records under section 148 of the Act, and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained by the Company. - (vii) (a) The Company is regular in depositing the undisputed statutory dues, including Goods and Service Tax, Provident Fund, Employees' State Insurance, Income Tax, Cess and other material statutory dues, as applicable, with appropriate authorities except that Tax deducted at source was not regularly deposited during the year.

-(b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of dispute as on March 31, 2022.
+According to information and explanation given to us, no undisputed amount payable in respect of Goods and Service Tax, Provident Fund, Employees' State Insurance, Income Tax, Cess and other material statutory dues were in arrears as at March 31, 2023 for a period of more than six months from the date they became payable except interest on tax deducted at source amounting to INR 3.19 Million.

-- (viii) There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - (ix) (a) The company has defaulted in repayment of loans and in the payment of interest thereon to the lenders, the details of which are given hereunder:
+- (b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of dispute on March 31, 2023 . - (viii) There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - (ix) (a) The Company has defaulted in repayment of loans and in the payment of interest thereon to any lenders, the details of which are given hereunder: